Skip to main content

 5 + 3 * 6 = 23 because multiplication has higher precedence than addition.

-( 5 + 3 ) * 6 = 48 because the parenthesis changed the order of computation.
+( 5 + 3 ) * 6 = 48 because the parentheses changed the order of computation.

 note

-For mathematical operations, the result will never exceed 15 numbers.
+For mathematical operations, the result will never exceed 15 digits.

-2. / - Divide.
-This function operates on two numeric operands.
-It divides the first by the second.
-Example: 60 / 15 returns 4.
+3. /Divide.
+Operates on two numeric operands.
+Divides the first by the second.
+Example: 60 / 15 returns 4

-5. + - Add.
-This function operates on two numeric or two string operands.
-When numeric, it adds the two and returns the result, else if operating on strings, it returns the concatenated value of the two strings.
-Examples: 12 + 15 returns 27 and "abcd" + "efgh" returns "abcdefgh".
+5. +Add.
+Operates on two numeric or two string operands.
+When numeric, adds the two and returns the result.
+When operating on strings, returns the concatenated value.
+Examples: 12 + 15 returns 27 and "abcd" + "efgh" returns "abcdefgh"

-9. > - Greater than.
-This function operates on two numeric or string operands.
-It returns true if the first operand is greater than the second.
-For strings, an alphabet that comes later is considered "greater".
-All else being equal, uppercase letters are considered greater than lowercase ones.
-Examples: 435 > 2345 returns false and "ABCD" > "abcd" returns true.
+9. >Greater than.
+Operates on two numeric or string operands.
+Returns true if the first operand is greater than the second.
+For strings, a letter that comes later in the alphabet is considered greater.
+Uppercase letters are considered greater than lowercase when all else is equal.
+Examples: 435 > 2345 returns false and "ABCD" > "abcd" returns true

-10. < - Less than.
-This function operates on two numeric or string operands.
-It returns true if the first operand is less than the second.
-For strings, an alphabet that comes before is considered "lesser".
-All else being equal, lowercase letters are considered lesser than uppercase ones.
-Examples: 435 < 2345 returns true and "ABCD" < "abcd" returns false.
+10. <Less than.
+Operates on two numeric or string operands.
+Returns true if the first operand is less than the second.
+For strings, a letter that comes earlier in the alphabet is considered lesser.
+Lowercase letters are considered lesser than uppercase when all else is equal.
+Examples: 435 < 2345 returns true and "ABCD" < "abcd" returns false

-15. = - Assign.
-This function operates on a property on the left-hand side and any operand on the right-hand side.
-The value of the operand is stored in the property and saved to the data store.
+15. =Assign.
+Operates on a property on the left-hand side and any operand on the right-hand side.
+Stores the value of the operand in the property and saves it to the data store.
 If the property does not exist, it is created.
-Example: [[Token1]]="abcd" sets the value of Token1 equal to "abcd".
+Example: [[Token1]]="abcd" sets the value of Token1 to "abcd"

 Functions

-Property expressions support several functions to either convert data or to perform advanced comparisons.
-It is important to know that:
+Property expressions support several functions for converting data or performing advanced comparisons.
+Note the following:

-• In all of the Function Syntax definitions below, any value could also be a full expression.
+• In all function syntax definitions below, any value can also be a full expression

-• If any parameter is a property that does not exist, the function will throw an exception.
+• If any parameter references an OpCon property that does not exist, the function throws an exception

 AreEqual(value1, value2, ..)

-The AreEqual function is used to evaluate a list of 2 or more values of any type to determine if they are all equal.
+Evaluates a list of two or more values of any type to determine if they are all equal.

 Examples